 Courses Recently Taught

 Most of us have never known a world without HIV/AIDS.
 The potential for seroconversion has been integrated into sexual health education and popular media for over four decades.
 Yet, at the same time, HIV has often been portrayed in the United States as either an issue of a minority (gay men, intravenous drug users and sex workers) or as existing “over there” in the global South, overlooking the ongoing crisis within the United States.
 This course tackles the history of HIV/AIDS as a global history of medicine, gender and sexuality.
 Tracing decades of AIDS history, we consider how moral panics impacted the reactions to the initial discovery of the virus, resulting in the scapegoating of disease (“gay cancer”) and the ways in which medical research and ideas of health have been founded around ideas of sexual “cleanliness.”
 Drawing on queer theory and science and technology studies, we use data about HIV drawn from the Centers for Disease Control and other sources to consider questions about health policy and the stigmatization of the aberrant sexual subject, highlighting how seroconversion is part of a broader debate of public health and sexual politics.
 We also consider Black and feminist approaches to the penalization of sexual practices, and performativity in the activism of feminists and sexual minorities through direct-action groups like ACT UP.
 Throughout the course, we consider major ethical questions regarding disease and control: Who gets to be a victim, and who is labeled a culprit?
 What actions should be pursued amid an epidemic?
 And who controls the narrative about disease?
 Finally, we look at international biopolitical practices by tracing the downward flow of researchers and specialists from the global North to the global South and the upward flow of scientific knowledge and capital.
 In this way, we see how the global South has played a crucial role in perceptions, treatment and profiting of HIV/AIDS in the United States and the global North through the recent breakthrough in pre-exposure prophylaxis, sold on the market as Truvada/Descovy.
-This counts toward the modern, women, gender and sexuality, and science, environment, technology and health requirements for the major and the modern requirement for the minor.
+This counts toward the modern requirement and the women, gender and sexuality; and the science, environment, technology and health fields for the major.
 No prerequisite.